clojurebridge-minneapolis/track1-chatter/README.md

                     {:name "green" :message "green makes it go faster"}])
 ```

-Next we'll modify the HTML to display the messages.
+Next, we'll modify the HTML to display the messages.
 We will also add a
-parameter to the ```generate-message-view``` function so that we can give
+parameter to the `generate-message-view` function so that we can give
 it the messages we want displayed.

 ```clojure